 Inpatient withdrawal management programs are the most common, traditionally speaking.
 However, outpatient programs have also started to become more commonplace in Massachusetts, largely due to the state’s serious opioid problem and the high cost of inpatient treatments.

-While both inpatient and outpatient forms of drug detoxes will offer similar benefits, inpatient detox separates itself with one major distinction: around the clock care and supervision.
-Why is this so important?
-Well, many drugs, benzodiazepines for example, can cause withdrawal symptoms like seizures, vomiting, intense migraines, tremors, respiratory failure, heart failure, and death.
-Many of these symptoms can present themselves at any time, including during the night, when most patients would not be receiving assistance from an outpatient facility.
-In contrast, inpatient Boston substance abuse detox centers are ready and fully prepared to help prevent serious health consequences and discomfort by providing the necessary treatment for these withdrawal symptoms at any time.
+While both inpatient and outpatient forms of drug detoxes will offer similar benefits, inpatient detox separates itself with one major distinction: around-the-clock care and supervision.
+Many serious withdrawal symptoms can present themselves at any time, including during the night, when most patients would not be receiving assistance from an outpatient facility.
+In contrast, inpatient detox centers are ready to treat withdrawal symptoms at any time.

 Most people seek out drug detox programs as an entry point into intensive inpatient drug treatment, but that isn’t necessarily the case for all patients.
 However, detox programs do not directly address cravings, which means patients will usually need additional time in a separate rehab program to fully recover from a drug use disorder.